freeCodeCamp/chapter/CONTRIBUTING.md

 To create new hooks, modify _queries.ts_ and _mutations.ts_ files in _client/src/modules/**/graphql_

 Pages are defined according to [Next.js's routing](https://nextjs.org/docs/routing/dynamic-routes) e.g. _client/src/pages/dashboard/events/\[id\]/edit.tsx_ handles pages like _/dashboard/events/1/edit_

+## Where to find the issues

+[This](https://github.com/freeCodeCamp/chapter/contribute) is a good place to go if you are looking to get started.

 # Frequently Asked Questions

 <details><summary>What do we need help with right now?</summary>